-Participatory Budgeting (PB) was developed in Brazil in the 1980?s following decades of corruption and dictatorship to encourage citizen participation and democracy.
-There is now a growing number of other countries adopting different models of PB and since 2006, over 150 communities in the UK have used a number of these models.
+Participatory Budgeting (PB) was developed in Brazil in the 1980’s following decades of corruption and dictatorship to encourage citizen participation and democracy.
+There are now a number of other countries who have adopted different models of PB and since 2006, over 150 communities in the UK have used a number of these models.

 An essential part of the PB process is involving the community at all stages.
 In November 2009, the concept of PB was presented at Neighbourhood Action Groups, along with survey data and crime statistics, and the groups made key decisions including:

 How it should be promoted – which included personally addressed letters